cats-of-the-world/boitata/docs/src/project/contributing.md

 # Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Feel free to open a pull request.

 ## Development setup